BioinformaNicks/Bioinformatics-training-collection/README.md

 - [naniar](https://cran.r-project.org/web/packages/naniar/vignettes/getting-started-w-naniar.html).
 This package is very useful for exploring your data, and checking missingness of your data.
 - [patchwork](https://patchwork.data-imaginist.com/).
 This package allows combining and arranging separate ggplots in an easy manner.
 - The [Shiny](https://shiny.rstudio.com/) package provides easy web application development, mostly in dashboard format, without the need for prior HTML/CSS/Javascript knowledge.
 It will handle every aspect of web development: the layout, structure and graphics using Shiny code, and the computation using R code.
 - The [ggpubr](https://rpkgs.datanovia.com/ggpubr/) package provides some easy-to-use functions for creating and customizing ggplot2- based publication ready plots.
+- The [Targets](https://books.ropensci.org/targets/) package to maintain a reproducible workflow.
+See #General-Computational-Skills for further explanation.
+- The [Here](https://here.r-lib.org/) package to simplify file referencing in a project-based workflow.
+See #General-Computational-Skills for further explanation.
+- The [Rio](https://cran.r-project.org/web/packages/rio/vignettes/rio.html) package is a swiss-army knife package for data import & export.
 - Compilation of more specific R packages:
     - [Awesome R](https://github.com/qinwf/awesome-R)

-# Bash
+## Bash
 Although some will hate me for this, I usually refer to Bash as both a Unix/Linux terminal and as a 'form' of a programming language, or rather, 'a command language'.
 So first things first: what is a terminal?
 A terminal, or shell, is a program that takes commands and sends them to the operating system to perform.
 If you're familiar with Microsoft Windows CMD or PowerShell, this is an example of a shell or terminal, although much less powerful and easy to use as Bash.
 Now Bash (Bourne Again Shell) is the default terminal shell for most Linux/Unix-based operating systems, and it is very very powerful.
 There are some alternatives, such as Zsh, which are gaining popularity (due to amazing plugins for it, google it), however bash is still the most commonly used.
 Most Bioinformatics or Computational Biology programs have been written to be executable on a command line interface (the terminal, or shell), usually often in bash.
 In addition, bash comes with a lot of pre-installed applications that might be considered command languages by itself as well (awk, sed, for example), making it very powerful.
 Furthermore, it's functionality is extendable with other software packages.